 - The budget is a legal requirement.
-State law requires the City Manager to prepare the annual budget and the City Council to adopt the annual budget and certify it to the County Auditor by March 15 of each year preceding the beginning of the fiscal year on July 1st.
+State law requires the Mayor to prepare the annual budget and the City Council to adopt the annual budget and certify it to the County Auditor by April 30th of each year preceding the beginning of the fiscal year on July 1st.
 The budget must be on a program - performance basis and show:

 - expenditures for each program;